rcorrero/poisson/notes/Panoptis ǀ Imagery Processing Pipeline.md

 - Other classification data based on the above

+__Update 2020/7/14:__ I've spent the last two weeks working on the vessel detection and segmentation algorithm in pytorch.
+My focus has been developing _hacedor_ and the model itself.
+Now that the training socket is functional (or at least _minimally-viable_), I'm returning to _panoptis_.
+The main develop job is to handle image I/O from GCS, passing images to the trained model, processing the results, and storing them in a dataframe/datatable.

+### Sample Labeling
+The target samples are  obtained from [Planet](), each with four channels and of a fixed size.
+The AOI, however, may only inlcude part of the image, and as such the region actually provided to the model may be of arbitrary size.
+[The model architecture]() can handle images of different sizes.
+I'm unsure whether different numbers of channels are also acceptable.

 ## The Learning Problem
 Achieving acceptable performance and generalizability requires framing vessel detection as a machine learning problem.